abedhadipour/Dcm2Bids/docs/tutorial/first-steps.md

     ```

-??? bug "What you can do if you did not get this output"
+??? bug "What can you do if you did not get this output"

-    If you got `dcm2bids: command not found`, it means dcm2bids is not either not installed or not accessible in your current environment.
+    If you got `dcm2bids: command not found`, it means dcm2bids is either not installed or not accessible in your current environment.
 Did you activate your environment?

     Visit the [installation page](../get-started/install.md) for more info.

 ### Create a new directory for this tutorial

-For the tutorial, you recommend that you create a new directory (folder) instead
+For the tutorial, you are recommended that you create a new directory (folder) instead
 of jumping straight into a real project directory with real data.
 In this
-tutorial, we decided to named our project directory `dcm2bids-tutorial`.
+tutorial, we decided to name our project directory `dcm2bids-tutorial`.

 === "Command"